 All students should be supported to participate and engage in extra-curricula events and activities (including camps and excursions).
 Proactive decision making and universal design about where, when and how should take into consideration the access and participation of all students.

 As with curriculum access; adjustments to the physical, cognitive, communication and social aspects of events and activities also needs to occur to ensure equitable experience.
 Consultation and collaboration with parents, the student, and relevant specialist staff should occur to ensure that the most appropriate and inclusive measures are implemented.

 Classroom spaces and the broader school environment should be accessible to all students.
-Consideration and review of how students enter and exit spaces, access work stations, manoeuver within and outside of the classroom areas, utilise social spaces, and use amenities needs to occur.
-Operational procedures and timetable/room allocations may need to be flexible in their designs, and building/improvement works may need to occur to ensure universal access.
+Consideration and review of how students enter and exit spaces, access work stations, maneuver within and outside of the classroom areas, utilise social spaces, and use amenities needs to occur.
+Operational procedures and timetable/room allocations may need to be flexible in their design, and building/improvement works may need to occur to ensure universal access.

 Professionals such as Occupational Therapists, Physical Therapists, and access and mobility specialists can assist in determining what modifications to physical spaces and equipment are necessary to reduce and remove barriers.

 Although routine, structure, and regular responses are important in maintaining predictable, consistent environments which contribute to optimised learning, an ability to be flexible also needs to be realised.

 A standardised response to an event, predicament or circumstance does not always match the specific need or function of a student’s individual experience.
 Flexibility allows for adaptation and adjustment in an effort to better include all students.
 This flexibility may need to be actively planned for, or may need to be enacted on the spot.